waldronlab/BugSigDBEnrich/inst/www/help.md

 | Size | Signature size |
 | Study | The study number.
 When clicked, this will redirect to the BugSigDB study page.|

+---

 ## 5. HTTP GET <a name="httpget"></a>

 BugSigDBEnrich accepts the HTTP GET method to get input data.
 When an HTTP method is used, the app will:

-1. Fill in the text box area with the paratemers in the URL.
+1. Fill in the text box area with the parameters from the URL.
 2. Automatically select the identifiers type
 (based on the first identifier in the list).
 3. Run the analysis with default values.